If you want ideas for businesses, you can start with $10k or less – look no further!

 You will need to make an initial investment in buying inventory.
 But beyond that, you don’t need to spend any money because you can store the items at home and sell them online, and you will only be charged a small fee if you are listing them on eBay or Etsy.

 You could make $20 – $200 per sale depending on how much work you put into finding items that make a higher profit.
 You can increase your revenue by hosting local in-person sales and staying on top of the latest trends.

 13. Document Services

 Many businesses need help writing a business plan or financial documents, like financial projections and cash flow statements.
-If you’re well-versed in business operations and finances, this would be a great service for you to offer.
+If you’re well-versed in business operations and finances, this would be a great business for you to start.

 Your customer will often be a bank, business, or another entrepreneur who needs your skills with document development.

 This is not an expensive business to start, the initial investment is low because it’s most office work from home so no worries if you want to start with $10K or less.

 You’ll need some office supplies like a printer and a laptop, so anticipate $400 – $1,000 in startup costs.
 You will also need to spend some money marketing your services, and you can set up a website for free.

 You can charge a flat fee per project (salaried style) you’ll work or you can charge $50+ per hour.
 Either way, once you have a client base it will be quite profitable.

 Why not become a home-based entrepreneur who helps customers with online research?